Dr Jennifer Warrender

 I received my BSc (Hons) Mathematics with Computer Science from Heriot-Watt University in 2009, then in 2010 received my MSc Bioinformatics and Computational Systems Biology from Newcastle University.
 My PhD thesis (awarded in 2015) was supervised by Dr. Phillip Lord, in the area of Ontologies.
 More specifically the Ontology of Karyotypes and Mitochondria.
 For more information on my research activities click on the “Research” tab.

 I joined the School of Computing Science in 2014 as a Teaching Assistant.
 I was promoted to Teaching Fellow in 2016.
-I mainly work with the first and second year undergraduates.
+I mainly work with the first year undergraduates and the bioinformatics masters.
 For more information on my teaching activities click on the “Teaching” tab.

 I am the stage one coordinator and support all stage one undergraduate modules.
 In addition, as the stage one demonstrator coordinator I train and organise postgraduate demonstrators and marking teams for these modules.

 I will be teaching on the following modules during the 2018-19 academic year: